 The Medicaid Managed Care Rate Development Guide below documents 2 rate certifications for the period February 1, 2018 through January 31, 2019.
 Due to the rate revision, the previously issued certification (certification #1) may need to be referenced for the requested documentation.
 Below is a list of certifications applicable to the time period of February 1, 2018 through January 31, 2019.
 Items not marked in Certification #2 are not altered by the revision.
-Certification #4 only applies to pages 38-39 in this document.

 - Certification #1 Rate Certification dated March 5, 2018 for effective period February 1, 2018 through January 31, 2019.
-This certification was revised by certification #2 for the entire period of February 1, 2018 through January 31, 2019. - Certification #2 Rate Certification dated April 30, 2018 for effective period February 1, 2018 through January 31, 2019. - Certification #3 Rate Certification dated June 19, 2018 for effective period May 1, 2018 through January 31, 2019. - Certification #4 Rate Certification dated August 24, 2018 for effective period May 1, 2018 through January 31, 2019
+This certification was revised by certification #2 for the entire period of February 1, 2018 through January 31, 2019. - Certification #2 Rate Certification dated April 30, 2018 for effective period February 1, 2018 through January 31, 2019. - Certification #3 Rate Certification dated June 19, 2018 for effective period May 1, 2018 through January 31, 2019.

 - i.
-Rate certifications must be done on a 12-month rating period.
-CMS will consider a time period other than 12 months to address unusual circumstance.
+Rate certifications must be done on a 12-month rating period.4 CMS will consider a time period other than 12 months to address unusual circumstance.
 For example, CMS would approve a time period other than 12 months for the following reasons: - a. when the state is trying to align program rating periods, which may require rating period longer than one year (but less than two years); or - ii. when the state needs to make an amendment to the contract and the rates for an already approved rating period need to be adjusted accordingly. - iii.
-In accordance with 42 CFR §438.4, 438.5, 438.6, and 438.7, an acceptable rate certification submission, as supported by the assurances from the state, includes the following items and information: - a. a letter from the certifying actuary, who meets the requirements for an actuary in 42 CFR §438.2, who certifies that the final capitation rates or rate ranges meet the standards in 42 CFR §438.3(c), 438.3(e), 438.4 (excluding paragraphs (b)(3), (b)(4) and (b)(9)), 438.5, 438.6, and 438.7 (excluding paragraph (c)(3)). - b. the final and certified capitation rates or the final and certified rate ranges for all rate cells and all regions (as applicable).5 Additionally, the contract must specify the final capitation rate(s) in accordance with 42 CFR §438.3(c)(1)(i). - c. if rate ranges are certified, assurances that rates at any point within the rate range would be actuarially sound and that the capitation rate
+In accordance with 42 CFR §438.4, 438.5, 438.6, and 438.7, an acceptable rate certification submission, as supported by the assurances from the state, includes the following items and information: - a. a letter from the certifying actuary, who meets the requirements for an actuary in 42 CFR §438.2, who certifies that the final capitation rates or rate ranges meet the standards in 42 CFR §438.3(c), 438.3(e), 438.4 (excluding paragraphs (b)(3), (b)(4) and (b)(9)), 438.5, 438.6, and 438.7 (excluding paragraph (c)(3)). - b. the final and certified capitation rates or the final and certified rate ranges for all rate cells and all regions (as applicable).5 Additionally, the contract must specify the final capitation rate(s) in accordance with 42 CFR §438.3(c)(1)(i). - c. if rate ranges are certified, assurances that rates at any point within the rate range would be actuarially sound and that the capitation rate for each rate cell is within the certified rate range. - d. brief descriptions of the following information (to show that the actuary developing and/or certifying the rates has an appropriate